April 2025

 Normalised Difference Vegetation Index

-• Plant greenness levels are highly variable across the region and generally higher in the east of the region.
+Plant greenness levels remain variable across the region for the February to April period; anomalies remain below average for parts of the region.

 Click on the scroll bar below the map to compare with previous months.